jbcurtin/psf-startup-row-crawler/README.md

 # PSF Entity Discovery

 ## Reason for Existance
+PuPPy is one of the world's largest Python used groups.
+One part of PuPPy's mission is helping startups that use Python.

-The PuPPy is interested in identifying startups that have been running for less than 2.5 years.
-This spider helps reduce time finding these startups by following links into websites and then indexes one or two pages deep into the website.
+PuPPy is interested in identifying startups that have been running for less than 2.5 years.
+This crawler helps reduce time finding these startups by following links into websites and then indexes one or two pages deep into the website.

 ## Deploying the Spiders